openlvc/portico/codebase/src/java/examples/hla13/README.txt

  Running on Windows
  -------------------
- To run on Windows, you must have Visual Studio 2010 installed.
-To properly use the helper scripts you MUST open a "Visual Studio 2010 Command Prompt" (ensure you open the correct one for 32/64-bit depending on what you hope to compile).
- Once the prompt is open, change into the example directory and you can run the helper script:
+ To run on Windows, you must have an appropriate JDK installed and have the environment variable JAVA_HOME set up to point to it.
+To use the helper you open a command prompt, change into the example directory and run the batch file from there:

-   * [Open Visual Studio 2010 Command Prompt]
+   * [Open Command Prompt]
-   * cd %RTI_HOME%\examples\cpp\ieee1516e
+   * cd %RTI_HOME%\examples\java\hla13
-   * winXX-vc10 compile                        // win32-vc10 or win64-vc10
+   * windows compile
-   * winXX-vc10 execute                        // win32-vc10 or win64-vc10
+   * windows execute

  Running on Unbuntu 12.04 LTS
  -----------------------------
- To run on Ubuntu, ensure you have g++ installed and then open a command prompt, change into the directory, compile and run using the script:
+ To run on Ubuntu, ensure you an appropriate JDK installed and have the environment variable JAVA_HOME set up to point at it.
+From a prompt, change into the directory, compile and run using the script:

-   * cd $RTI_HOME/examples/cpp/ieee1516e
+   * cd $RTI_HOME/examples/java/hla13
    * ./linux.sh compile
    * ./linux.sh execute

  Running on Mac OS X 10.8+
  --------------------------
- To run on Mac OS X, ensure you have the XCode tools (gcc) installed, open a termincal and then run the helper script:
+ To run on Mac OS X, ensure you an appropriate JDK installed and have the environment variable JAVA_HOME set up to point at it.
+From a prompt, change into the directory, compile and run using the script:

-   * cd $RTI_HOME/examples/cpp/ieee1516e
+   * cd $RTI_HOME/examples/java/hla13
    * ./macos.sh compile
    * ./macos.sh execute